 - Qualifying for the North Carolina “medically needy” program to spend down excess assets and gain assistance in covering nursing home costs

-Let Our Asset Protection Team Work For You
+Let Our Asset Protection Attorneys Work For You

 At Legacy Lawyers, our goal is to protect what you’ve earned over your lifetime and keep you comfortable even when you require expensive nursing home services.
 We can act as a trusted advisor so you save as much of your nest egg as possible while still receiving top-quality care.
 Please contact us today to schedule a free 15-minute consultation to discuss your asset protection needs.